 What's a body double?
 In the movies, it's an actor who stands in for the leading man or woman during certain shots.
-But in the world of attention deficit hyperactivity disorder (ADD/ADHD), a body double is someone who sits with a person with ADD as he tackles tasks that might be difficult to complete alone.
+But in the world of attention deficit hyperactivity disorder (ADHD), a body double is someone who sits with a person with ADHD as he tackles tasks that might be difficult to complete alone.

-Many people with ADD find it easier to stay focused on housework, homework, bill paying, and other tasks when someone else is around to keep them company.
+Many people with ADHD find it easier to stay focused on housework, homework, bill paying, and other tasks when someone else is around to keep them company.
 The body double may just sit quietly.
-He may read, listen to music on headphones, or work on the task that the person with ADD is working on.
+He may read, listen to music on headphones, or work on the task that the person with ADHD is working on.
 Hard work is simply more fun when someone else is nearby.

-A body double could be someone who lives with the person who has ADD -- a roommate, spouse, or parent.
-Depending on the task to be performed, the body double might be a sympathetic friend or another person with ADD.
-Body doubles can be helpful to people of all ages and in a wide range of situations - including the following five...
+A body double could be someone who lives with the person who has ADHD — a roommate, spouse, or parent.
+Depending on the task to be performed, the body double might be a sympathetic friend or another person with ADHD.
+Body doubles can be helpful to people of all ages and in a wide range of situations — including the following five...

 1. You need help with housework

-Many women with ADD find chores easier to accomplish if they form a support group with other women who have ADD.
+Many adults with ADHD find chores easier to accomplish if they form a support group with others who have ADHD.
 Going house-to-house, cleaning with a team, seems to get the job done.

 Next time you want to yell at your child to clean her room, try being a body double instead.
 Don't do the work for your child.
 Offer suggestions: "Remember, socks go in the top drawer," or "Balls go in the red box and hats on the shelf."
 Often, an encouraging adult's presence is all a child needs to stay on task.